Maple Syrup Season in the ‘Dacks

-The Adirondacks are dripping in pure maple syrup, and that means the tradition of sugar-making is back for another year.
-This amber-sweet season attracts locals and visitors alike to maple producers who proudly share their obsession.
+The Adirondacks are dripping in pure maple syrup, and the tradition of sugar-making returns for another sweet spring.
+This amber-colored season draws locals and visitors alike to maple producers who proudly share their obsession.
 Tour the sugar bush where taps and metal buckets collect sap from trees.
 Enter steaming sugar houses where sap is boiled into distinct grades of syrup.
-Meet the people who make syrup, and candy, and peanut brittle, and sugar, and popcorn… or, skip straight to the pancakes and sausages.
+Meet the people who make syrup, and candy, and peanut brittle, and sugar, and popcorn…or skip straight to the pancakes and sausages.
 Welcome to Thurman Maple Days, where life is naturally sweet.

 Sugaring has been part of the Original Vacation for centuries.
 Native Americans and Europeans both made maple goodness dating back to the 1500s.
 While the exact origin of maple treats is fuzzy, the maple process has remained mostly the same.
 Fresh sap from trees is boiled in a kettle and refined through a process known as reverse osmosis.
 Water is separated from the sap, and voila, pure Adirondack maple syrup!

 Maple Days has been embedded in the culture of Thurman for generations.
-Every year, several Thurman farms produce pure maple syrup and other maple treats.
-Each farm has a unique history and process, and they all open up their shops and sugar bushes to spread the magic of the maple season.
-Sugar houses are open to the public in order to teach the tap-to-table process including the display and demonstration of all things maple.
-Even the non-maple farms get into the action, turning the town of Thurman into a complete springtime destination.
+Every year, several Thurman farms produce maple syrup and other maple treats.
+Each farm has a unique history and process, and they all open their shops and sugar bushes to spread the magic of maple season.
+Sugar houses are open to the public where they can learn the tap-to-table process.
+Even the non-maple farms get in on the action, turning the Town of Thurman into a complete springtime destination.

 No maple syrup celebration would be complete without pancakes.
-The pancake breakfast served every Saturday and Sunday morning of Maple Days is a can’t-miss highlight of the three-week-long event.
+A pancake breakfast is held every Saturday and Sunday morning during Maple Days, and is a can’t-miss highlight of the three-week-long event.
 Steaming pancakes are flipped all morning long, going from griddle to grumbling stomach until everybody is served.
-With an event like this, the cooks always need help.
-Lucky for them, the Upper Hudson Maple Queen is there to assist with all of the pancake-flipping and serving.
-In true Thurman fashion, the pancakes are served covered in pure Thurman maple syrup.
+In true Thurman fashion, the pancakes are covered in pure Thurman maple syrup.
 And of course, no Adirondack breakfast is complete without some Oscar’s Adirondack Smokehouse products.
-Oscar’s maple-smoked breakfast sausage is fried up along with the pancakes, adding some tasty meat to this sweet morning meal.
+Oscar’s maple-smoked breakfast sausage is fried up along with the pancakes, adding something savory to this sweet morning meal.

 Toad Hill Maple Farm

-Toad Hill Maple Farm is another stop on the Thurman Maple Days list.
-Toad Hill, a 853-acre swathe of Adirondack forest, has been in the Galusha family for over 30 years.
-100 of those acres are used to make maple products, which amounts to over 3,700 maple trees in use.
-Toad Hill uses the reverse osmosis technique, which is a highly efficient method to remove water from the sap.
+Toad Hill Maple Farm is another stop on the Thurman Maple Days map.
+Toad Hill has been in the Galusha family for over 45 years.
+They manage an 853-acre swathe of Adirondack forest which amounts to over 3,000 maple trees in use.
+Toad Hill also opened a state-of-the-art timber frame sugar house in 2011, which is helping improve their reverse osmosis technique to remove water from the sap.
 If the system is running well, they can turn 1,000 gallons of sap into 25 gallons of syrup per hour.
-Toad Hill also opened a state-of-the-art timber frame sugarhouse in 2011, which is helping improve the maple process.
-However, for Maple Days, they’ll also demonstrate the old way to make maple syrup, which is in a large cast iron kettle hanging over a blazing fire.
-At Maple Days, take a tour of their maple kitchen, where Toad Hill accomplishes so much of the magic of maple goods.
+For Maple Days, they’ll demonstrate their energy-efficient maple process and offer hayrides through the sugar bush.
+At Maple Days, they also give tours of their maple kitchen, where Toad Hill’s magic maple goods are created.
 Sample maple treats and be sure to take home some maple syrup, maple cream, maple candy, and maple sugar.

 Hidden Hollow Maple Farm

 With over 40 years of syrup experience, Hidden Hollow Maple Farm knows their stuff.
-They’re a huge producer of Lake George Area syrup, with over 5,000 trees tapped.
-They hold to the old ways of syrup production, using a wood-fired evaporator to boil the sap.
-They watch the sap temperatures manually and then hand-draw the syrup when it’s at the perfect temperature.
-Their mastery of all things maple comes from years of experience and a healthy gut-feeling.
+They’re a huge producer of Lake George Area syrup, tapping over 5,000 trees.
+They hold to the old ways of syrup production and use a wood-fired evaporator to boil the sap.
+They watch the sap temperatures manually, then hand-draw the syrup when it’s at the perfect temperature.
 According to Hidden Hollow Maple Farm’s website, “old traditions help us let nature be its most delicious.”
 The syrup is tasty, so we can’t say we disagree.
-Along with excellent maple syrup, which is sold in glass maple leaf-shaped bottles, they make a tree load of maple products, such as maple candy and maple cream.
-They also sell some unique items such as maple jelly, cinnamon maple sugar, maple pepper and more.
-Hidden Hollow Maple Farm is doing a lot right, and the proof is in the syrup that can be found in the dining halls of SUNY Oswego and at food expos across New York State.
-We suggest you check them out.
+Along with excellent maple syrup, which is sold in glass maple leaf-shaped bottles, they are masters at other maple products, such as maple candy and maple cream.
+They also sell some unique items such as maple jelly, maple mustard, and more.
+Hidden Hollow Maple farm is doing a lot right, and the proof is in the syrup that can be found throughout the Lake George Area and beyond.

 Mud Street Maple